ezeoleaf/awesome-golang-repositories/README.md

 [walk](https://github.com/lxn/walk): A Windows GUI toolkit for the Go Programming Language
 [msgpack](https://github.com/vmihailenco/msgpack): msgpack.org[Go] MessagePack encoding for Golang
 [hev-cli](https://github.com/clok/hev-cli): H-E-V: Here Everyone's Vaccinated - This tool is intended to help those who qualify for the COVID-19 vaccine at H-E-B find an appointment.
 [gorgonia](https://github.com/gorgonia/gorgonia): Gorgonia is a library that helps facilitate machine learning in Go.
+[env](https://github.com/caarlos0/env): A simple and zero-dependencies library to parse environment variables into structs.